sadeq220/docs/JCA/Cryptography-tools.md

 and encrypt data for applications in transit and at rest.

 Vault use cases:
+- Secret Management
   - Centralize and secure credentials(Passwords, API keys, ...)
 - Key Management System(Manage Private and secret keys' lifecycle)
 - Microservice platform config server
 - Data Encryption